Originally published November 17, 2020, updated March 23, 2022

 The digital revolution – namely, the rise of digital commerce – was always an innovation driver in the retail industry.
 When the coronavirus pandemic hit, it not only changed how we interact but pushed even more retail customers online.

-Digital transformation for retail does not begin and end with a specific function, like a shopping cart website.
+Digital retail transformation does not begin and end with a specific function, like a shopping cart website.
 In reality, organizations must make deep changes to their operations, supply chains, inventory management, and customer relationship processes.
 They must analyze data to accurately project demand, react to customer needs, and ship products quickly and efficiently.